 Types of available requests

-There are four types of HTTP requests that you can make via the API call action: GET
+There are five types of HTTP requests that you can make via the API call action: GET, POST, PATCH, PUT, and DELETE.

 GET requests